koenderks/jfa/README.md

 *Supported options for the `method` argument:*

-- `interval`: Select a fixed sampling unit from each interval.
+- `interval`: Select a fixed unit from each interval.
-- `cell`: Select a random sampling unit from each interval.
+- `cell`: Select a random unit within each interval.
-- `random`: Select random sampling units.
+- `random`: Select random units without an interval.
 - `sieve`: Select units using modified sieve sampling (Hoogduin, Hall, & Tsay, 2010).

 *Example usage:*